Monitor

 For deeper investigation:

-- Use strategy detail pages to see which revisions were running at a given time.
+- Use strategy detail pages to see which revisions powered live deployments at a given time.

-- Cross‑reference with backtest results to understand whether live behavior matches expectations.
+- Cross-reference with backtest job results to understand whether live behavior matches expectations.

 - Identify which strategy and trading account are affected.